mesosphere/dcos-docs-site/pages/1.11/installing/installation-faq/index.md

 ## Q. Is it necessary to maintain a bootstrap node after the cluster is created?
 If you specify an Exhibitor storage backend type other than `exhibitor_storage_backend: static` in your cluster configuration [file](/1.11/installing/ent/custom/configuration/configuration-parameters/), you must maintain the external storage for the lifetime of your cluster to facilitate leader elections.
 If your cluster is mission critical, you should harden your external storage by using S3 or running the bootstrap ZooKeeper as a quorum.
 Interruptions of service from the external storage can be tolerated, but permanent loss of state can lead to unexpected conditions.

-## Q. How to add Mesos attributes to nodes to use Marathon constraints?
+## Q. How can I add Mesos attributes to nodes to use Marathon constraints?

 In DC/OS, add the line `MESOS_ATTRIBUTES=<key>:<value>` to the file `/var/lib/dcos/mesos-slave-common` (it may need to be created) for each attribute you'd like to add.
 See the [Mesos documentation](http://mesos.apache.org/documentation/latest/attributes-resources/) for more information.